Jacob Fatu: Independent circuit (2016–2024)

 Fatu debuted for All Pro Wrestling (APW) on July 9, 2016, defeating Will Hobbs.
 On August 20, Fatu defeated Jorel Nelson in his first match for Pacific Coast Wrestling (PCW).
 He signed with PCW on October 24.
 On January 20, 2017, Fatu and The Almighty Sheik defeated Dom Vitalli and MVP to win the PCW Ultra Tag Team Championship.
 Throughout 2018, they successfully defended the titles on several pay-per-views against the teams of Jimmy Jacobs and Joey Janela, Bestia 666 and Damián 666, the Crist Brothers, Reno Scum, and Abyss and Sinn Bodhi.
-That same year, Fatu made three appearances for The Crash in Mexico, each time teaming with La Rebelión Amarilla (Garza Jr. and Mr. 450) in a trios match.
-Despite losing to Blue Demon Jr. and Octagón in the first match, Fatu's team proceeded to win the next two, defeating Nueva Generación Dinamita (El Cuatrero, Forastero and Sansón) and Los Guerreros Laguneros (Euforia, Gran Guerrero and Ultimo Guerrero), respectively.
+That same year, Fatu wrestled three times for The Crash in Mexico, each time teaming with La Rebelión Amarilla (Garza Jr. and Mr. 450) in a trios match.
+Despite losing to Blue Demon Jr. and Octagón in the first match, Fatu's team won the next two, defeating Nueva Generación Dinamita (El Cuatrero, Forastero and Sansón) and Los Guerreros Laguneros (Euforia, Gran Guerrero and Último Guerrero), respectively.

 On November 2, Fatu defeated Jeff Cobb to win the APW Universal Heavyweight Championship.
 He appeared for Game Changer Wrestling (GCW) at Janela's L.A.
 Confidential show on November 16, defeating KTB.
 On April 6, 2019, Fatu won a six-pack challenge at The Wrestling Revolver's Pancakes & Piledrivers 3 event.
 He lost the APW Universal Heavyweight Championship to Jake Atlas on August 2.
 At Ric Flair's Last Match on July 31, 2022, Fatu challenged Josh Alexander for the Impact World Championship, but the match ended in a no contest after interference from Brian Myers, Matt Cardona and Mark Sterling.

 Fatu appeared for House of Glory on August 28 at High Intensity, competing in a tournament final for the vacant House of Glory Heavyweight Championship.
 The match was called off due to a brawl between both men, leading to a tag team match where Fatu and Amazing Red defeated King and Malakai Black via disqualification.
 On October 22, Fatu defeated Alexander Hammerstone to win the PCW Ultra Heavyweight Championship.
 He then defeated Carlos Ramirez the following week at Exodus to win the vacant title, becoming a double champion.
 He lost the title to Matt Cardona on May 19, 2023, at Beware The Fury.
 He wrestled his final match on the independent circuit for GCW on March 24, 2024, at The Block is Hot, teaming with Zilla Fatu to defeat Gringo Loco and Oni El Bendito.
 In April, Fatu vacated the PCW Ultra Heavyweight Championship, as well as the PCW Ultra Tag Team Championship in June.